rp024/powerbisqlauto/README.md

 # powerbisqlauto
 PowerBI SQL automation

-Apporach:
+Python version - 3.7.4

+Pre-requisite:
-1. Create PBIX Reports for all the DAX functions or Use existing DAX functions
+1. Create PBIX Reports using DAX functions
-Deepa: Best to use the existing or a simple dashboard with few functions
-2. Trace SQL query generated for each DAX function – Both SC930 and PowerBI Trace file.
+2. Trace SQL query generated for each DAX function using Both SC930 by comparing with PowerBI Trace file.

-Deepa: As we discussed, Just pick one simple generated SQL query for POC.
+Process:

-3. Prepare an input file with all the Queries traced.
+1. Prepare an inputsqlfile with all the SQL queries traced from PowerBI PBIX Reports
-4. Develop a python script to run input file against the database and export the SQL results
-5. Manually capture the Expected result from PBIX report for each of the DAX function in an excel
-6. Compare the Step 4 results with step 5.
-7. Develop a report with PASS or FAIL or Error Status.
+2. Open the script.py file and update DSN for your database or supply ODBC database connections strings in the script
+3. Run script.py
+4. Verify TestResultssheet